So you want to plan a trip to Walt Disney World? Well, you’ve come to the right place!

 2021 will bring plenty of new experiences, attractions, and more to the Walt Disney World Resort, but it will also mark the return of old favorites we know and love from years past.
 And — because of the ongoing pandemic — there is a lot that has changed at Disney World recently, which you may not be used to if you haven’t visited since the parks reopened after their temporary closure in 2020.

-If you are booking a trip for 2021, you should consider all of the new health and safety measures Disney World has in place.
-Face coverings are required for all Guests ages two and up, social distancing measures are in place, and the parks are limiting capacity.
-For the most up-to-date information on these changes (as well as information about the risks of traveling to Disney World during the pandemic), you can visit the official Disney World webpage for Experience Updates here.
+If booking a trip for 2021, you should consider all of the new health and safety measures Disney World has in place.
+Face coverings are required for all Guests ages two and up, social distancing measures are in place, and the parks limit capacity.
+For the most up-to-date information on these changes (as well as the risks of traveling to Disney World during the pandemic), you can visit the official Disney World webpage for Experience Updates here.

-Additionally, certain theme park experiences are currently suspended.
-You can read the most recent information here.
+Additionally, specific theme park experiences are currently suspended.

 Disney Park Pass

 Perhaps one of the biggest things to keep in mind when visiting Disney World in 2021 is the Disney Park Pass system.
-Since reopening the theme parks amid the pandemic in summer 2020, Disney World has implemented a reservation system called Disney Park Pass.
-This requires all Guests to make a reservation advance in order to guarantee their entry into one of the four Disney World theme parks on a specific day.
-Park Hopping will be allowed beginning January 1, although there are some changes in place, which you can read about here.
+Since reopening the theme parks amid the pandemic in the summer of 2020, Disney World has implemented a reservation system called Disney Park Pass.
+This requires all Guests to make a reservation in advance to guarantee their entry into one of the four Disney World theme parks on a specific day.
+Park Hopping will be allowed beginning January 1, although some changes are in place, which you can read about here.

-To make a Disney Park Pass reservation yourself or to view the availability calendar, visit the official website here.
-Also, note that your Authorized Disney Vacation Planner can take care of all of your Disney Park Pass reservations for you, if you book with a travel agent.
+To make a Disney Park Pass reservation or view the availability calendar.
+Also, note that your Authorized Disney Vacation Planner can take care of all of your Disney Park Pass reservations for you if you book with a travel agent.

 Seasonal Events and New Attractions